ONSdigital/sdg_data_updates/README.md

 Automated updates have been written in either R or Python.
 Historically, code that used an API or weblink to a csv were written in Python, however choice of language is down to the preference of the author.

-For R, renv has been used to manage packages used in the project.
-See [Introduction to renv](https://rstudio.github.io/renv/articles/renv.html) and [Collaborating with renv](https://rstudio.github.io/renv/articles/collaborating.html) for information.
-Packages were initially downloaded from cran using R 4.0.2.

 ## Instructions ##
 UK SDG data team: updates are run from the Jemalex > sdg_data_updates folder